marcofrn23/Python-Benchmark/README.md

 Numba is supported by Anaconda and it is integrated in the **Python scientific stack**.

+##Installing
+GIT:
 ```
 git clone git://github.com/numba/numba.git
 ```
+Anaconda:
 ```
 $ conda install numba
 ```
+##Dependencies
+- LLVM
+- NumPy (version 1.9 or higher)

+For more information about Numba module, here is the [official Documentation](https://numba.pydata.org/)